weirayao/weirayao/README.md

 <br>

 <p align="center">
 I'm Weiran!
-I'm an AI Research Scientist at Salesforce and a PhD student at CMU.
+I'm a Research Scientist at Salesforce AI and a PhD student at CMU.
 In my recent years, I'm trying really hard to bridge the gap between causality and deep learning!
 I'm also a co-founder of <b>TraffiQure</b>, a CMU AI/ML spinoff for curing traffic pains with machine learning solutions.
 </p>

 [![trophy](https://github-profile-trophy.vercel.app/?username=weirayao&theme=onedark&column=7)](https://github.com/ryo-ma/github-profile-trophy)